 Click the link below for a story, Teeth, in Frigg Magazine.
 It’s got dentists and sharks and massage parlors and a giant neon shrimp.

-Clink the link below for information about Zone 3.
-My story, A Day at the Beach, is in the Spring 18 issue.
+Clink the link below to read, A Day at the Beach.
 It has margaritas and a sea monster in it.

 If you like monkeys and rum, you might like this story.